quotient-im/libQuotient/README.md

 a shared object (aka dynamic library) is supported on Linux and macOS but is very likely to be broken on Windows.

+Before proceeding, double-check that you have installed development libraries for all prerequisites above.
+CMake will stop and tell you if something's missing.

 The first CMake invocation above configures the build.
 You can pass CMake variables (such as `-DCMAKE_PREFIX_PATH="path1;path2;..."` and `-DCMAKE_INSTALL_PREFIX=path`) here if needed.